Typical (as seen to the right) conventional electrical wiring in modern

 It seems like the single simples thing is on the ignition switch.

-Figure to the right shows wire color map and with only 5 wires it controls it
+Figure to the right shows wire color map and with only 5 wires it controls which

 Wiper & lights / turn signal control